galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > <br><br>
 >
 > Even when two samples have identical richness and evenness, we still may conclude that one is more diverse than
-> other if the species are very dissimilar in one of the samples (have high phylogenetic distance), but very
+> the other if the species are very dissimilar in one of the samples (have high phylogenetic distance), but very
 > closely related to each other in the second sample.
 >
 > ![illustration of phylogenetic distance](../../images/phylogenetic-distance.png){: width="50%"}